 Fortunately, this couple is still happily married, albeit with a lesson learned.
 We must remember to speak to others about private issues only when there is a clear purpose, and we must carefully choose to whom we speak, as well as when and where.

-Realize who your biggest supporter really is, and give him/her the time and attention s/he needs and deserves.
+Realize who your biggest supporter really is, and give him or her the time and attention he or she needs and deserves.
 Ultimately, your relationship stands to profit.

 To sanctify it, to keep it holy